brirock35/Impediments-to-Understanding-Seagrasses-Response-to-Global-Change/README.md

 }
 r <- data.frame(out)
 ```
-Next, we write the output to file, and read it in for analysis.
+Next, we write the output to file, and read it in for subsequent analysis.
 ```
 write.csv(r, "/Users/darulab/Desktop/Brianna R (SPD)/Data/CSVs/PRESAB_100km.csv", row.names = FALSE)
 r <-fread("/Users/darulab/Desktop/BriannaR/Review/Data/CSVs/PRESAB_100km.csv")
 ```
-To plot in geographic space, we first convert the data to a dataframe, layer the grids, and select for species richness (SR) while replacing NAs with 0.
+To plot in geographic space, we convert the data to a dataframe, layer the grid cells, and select for species richness (SR) while replacing NAs with 0.
 ```
 mm <- data.frame(table(r$grids))
 names(mm) <- c("grids", "SR")